 Offered by GSLR Antiques

-Large portrait of a young woman walking in the countryside.
+Large portrait of a young lady walking in the countryside.
 Dressed in an antique-style white linen gown with pink silk sash, she wears a straw hat filled with field flowers hanging from her wrist with a ribbon.
 In her left hand, she holds a nest full of chicks, which she protects with her right hand.
 A ceremonial portrait, this large-format work is presented in a gilded wood frame with palmettes.
 The overall effect is spectacular.
-The work is by an unidentified master, as it is unsigned.
+Made by an unidentified master, as it is unfortantely unsigned.
 Empire period, 1810s.

 A fine amateur piece.

-Very good condition, the painting has been cleaned and restored by our restorer (canvas formerly marouflaged on panel), the gilded wooden frame cleaned and restored by our gilder.
+Very good condition, the painting has been cleaned and restored by our restorer (canvas lined on panel), the gilded wooden frame cleaned and restored by our gilder.

 Frame dimensions: 108 by 135.3cm